sergiooncode/conversational-agent/README.md

 in a structured way like `User: <message>` or `Assistant: <message>`.
 In the prompts for the 3 agents is indicated that the conversation history is part of the input they receive.

+- The agent `Customer Support Triaging and Info Collector` which is the first to run already receives the whole conversation history.

 - Postgres and storing conversation messages in JSON.
 The field `raw_conversation` is a JSONB field with list as default.
 After doing some research the append of an item in that field should be efficient.
 Also the JSONB field has a max size that seems high enough (1 GB).